Understanding and Improving Knowledge Distillation: Isolating Effects by Partial Knowledge Distillation Methods

-\textbf{Examine Example Re-weighting Effect by KD-pt.} Label smoothing does not have either re-weighting or the class relationships effect, due to its uniform teacher distribution.
-However, if we borrow $\evp_t$ (prediction on ground truth class $t\in[K]$) from the real teacher's probability distribution $\vp$, we can synthesize partial-teacher distribution that is able to incorporate example re-weighting effect.
-More specifically, we craft teacher probability distribution as follows:

-From Proposition~\ref{prop:conf}, it is trivial to see that $\kdpt$ is capable of differentiating weights for different examples.
-However, it does not capture class relationships, since every class that is not the ground truth has the same probability mass.
+\textbf{Examine gradient rescaling effect by KD-pt.} As discussed, label smoothing neither has gradient rescaling effect, nor information about class relationships, due to its uniform teacher distribution.
+However, if we borrow $\evp_t$ (prediction on ground truth class $t\in[K]$) from the real teacher's probability distribution $\vp$, we can synthesize a partial teacher distribution that is able to incorporate gradient rescaling effect.
+More specifically, we craft teacher's probability distribution $\vrho^{\text{pt}}$ as follows: $\rho_i^{\textrm{pt}} = \evp_t ~\text{if } i = t, (1 - \evp_t)/(K-1)~\text{otherwise}.$ From Proposition~\ref{prop:conf}, it is trivial to see that $\kdpt$ is capable of rescaling gradients for different examples.
+However, it does not capture class relationships.